DaniSoftwareZT/My-Swole-Pal/journals/Ally_Haas_Messimer.md

 ## Februrary 23 2023
     Today we started working on our front end.
 We were able to have a sign in form that worked!
 We wanted to use redux so we created a store. we are pretty confused about what to do next with the redux store.
 Edwin was our coder on this day.

+## Februrary 27th 2023
+    Today we continued working on redux/react.
+We were able to get our sign up page working with authentication.
+Then we worked on a login/sign up modal but did not get it working yet.
+Our coder on this day was Daniel.